TerraHAB/TerraMICRO/README.rst

       git checkout -b your-new-branch

-#. **Install dependencies.**
+#. **Install Sphinx dependencies.**

    .. code-block:: shell

       pip install sphinx sphinx_rtd_theme

-   I highly recommend using VS Code with the reStructuredText extension, including its recommended additional extensions (such as a linter and such) -- without this extension I wouldn't be able to figure out why things aren't working you may also need to give the reStructuredText extension the absolute path to sphinx on your machine. ``which sphinx-build`` will give you the path.
+   I highly recommend using VS Code with the reStructuredText extension, including its recommended additional extensions (a linter and such)--- without this extension I wouldn't be able to figure out why things aren't working you may also need to give the reStructuredText extension the absolute path to ``sphinx-build`` on your machine.
+The command ``which sphinx-build`` will give you the path.

 #. **Get busy writing!**